How to Cite a TED Talk in MLA

 |

-This format highlights the speaker as the primary creator, followed by the talk title in quotation marks, the platform name italicized, the month and year of publication, and the URL.
-Including the URL is essential for online sources in MLA to allow readers to locate the talk easily.
+The format focuses on the speaker as the primary author, followed by the title of the talk in quotation marks, the platform name in italics, the month and year of publication, and the URL.
+Including the URL is a requirement for online sources in MLA to enable readers to access the talk easily.

 Important Details

-- The speaker’s full name is listed first, beginning with the last name, followed by a comma, and then the first name.
+- The speaker’s full name is given first, beginning with the last name, followed by a comma, then the first name.

-- The title of the TED Talk should be in title case, where major words are capitalized, and placed in quotation marks.
+- The title of the TED Talk, in title case with major words capitalized, is in quotation marks.

-- The publication date should be formatted with the month first, followed by the year.
+- The publication date is in the format month first, followed by year.

-- This approach ensures that the citation is comprehensive and follows the standard MLA format for online sources.
+- This makes the citation complete and in the default MLA format for online sources.

 IN-TEXT CITATION EXAMPLE